 Food waste in Canada is a serious social and environmental issue, whether in your own kitchen or on a national level.
-Tiffany Mayer shares ten practical tips to help prevent wasted food at home - specifically preventing wasted fruit and vegetables.
+Tiffany Mayer shares ten practical tips to help prevent food waste at home - specifically tips to stop wasting fruit and vegetables.

 Editor's note: this article contains affiliate links - full disclosure is at the end of the article.

 Be sure to read the rest of our series on preventing food waste in your kitchen:

 Tables at farmers market are about to start creaking under the weight of this year’s harvests, and our willpower is likely to be just as strained.

 It’s easy to be tempted by those luscious heirloom tomatoes piled high in baskets.
 And who hasn’t been hoodwinked by the romantic image of juice-stained fingers that compels us to buy a sizeable share of the latest berry crop?